dandjo/ESPLyfterl/README.md

 * Download the repository.
 * Copy `src/setup.tpl.h` to `src/setup.h` and edit as follows:
   * Enter WiFi and MQTT settings.
   * Select the GPIO pins to control the relays.
-For M5StickC and M5StickC Plus the pins of the Grove port are predefied (32 and 33) where 32 is to control relay 1 and 33 to control relay 2.
+For M5StickC and M5StickC Plus the pins of the Grove interface are predefined (32 and 33) where 32 is to control relay 1 and 33 to control relay 2.
   * Uncomment wheter your relays are low or high triggered.
 * Ready, connect the ESP32 to your computer and run the following command in your console (where `<your environment>` is e.g. `m5stickcplus`).
   ```sh